 If you can’t decide between Banana Bread and Coffee Cake, get the best of both worlds with this Banana Coffee Cake.
-Super moist banana cake, with cinnamon walnut streusel both in the middle and on top make this cake the envy of all other coffee cakes!
+This moist and fluffy banana cake has cinnamon walnut streusel in the middle as well as on top of the cake, giving it a delicious crunch.

 If you have too many bananas sitting around in the corner of your kitchen browning away, no need to worry.
-This Banana Coffee Cake is your answer.
+This banana crumb coffee cake is your answer.
 Quick to pull together and delicious for both breakfast and dessert.

 Ingredients and Substitutions